pyladies/pyladies-kit/docs/organizer/eventhosting/planning.rst

 #. a student group: for a university, college, or school
 #. an interest group: for any topic (e.g. PyGame, SciPy, Django)

 The larger the local group, the harder it is to meet in person.
-Large local group's events will be mostly virtual meetups that occur online, whereas small local group's events tend to be in-person meetups.
+Large local group events will be mostly virtual meetups that occur online, whereas small local group's events tend to be in-person meetups.